 - Initial screening.
 A brief analysis identifies the investment opportunity and reviews the merits of the transaction.
 The initial screening memorandum provides a brief description of the company, its industry, competitive position, capital structure, financials, equity sponsor and deal economics.
-If the deal is determined to be attractive by the senior members of the deal team, the opportunity is fully analyzed. - Full analysis.
-A full analysis includes: - Business and Industry analysis-a review of the company's business position, competitive dynamics within its industry, cost and growth drivers and technological and geographic factors.
+If the deal is determined to be attractive by the senior members of the deal team, the opportunity is fully analyzed. - Comprehensive analysis.
+A comprehensive analysis includes: - Business and Industry analysis-a review of the company's business position, competitive dynamics within its industry, cost and growth driver and technological and geographic factors.
 Business and industry research often includes meetings with industry experts, consultants, other investors, customers and competitors.

-- Company analysis-a review of the company's historical financial performance, future projections, cash flow characteristics, balance sheet strength, liquidation value, legal, financial and accounting risks, contingent liabilities, market share analysis and growth prospects. - Structural/security analysis-a thorough legal document analysis including but not limited to an assessment of financial and negative covenants, events of default, enforceability of liens and voting rights. - Approval of the investment committee.
+- Company analysis-a review of the company's historical financial performance, future projections, cash flow characteristics, balance sheet strength, liquidation value, legal, financial and accounting risks, contingent liabilities, market share analysis and growth prospects. - Structural/security analysis-a thorough legal document analysis including but not limited to an assessment of financial and negative covenant events of default, enforceability of liens and voting rights. - Approval of the investment committee.
 The investment is then presented to the investment committee for approval.
-The investment committee must unanimously approve all investments in excess of \$5 million made by us.
+The investment committee must unanimously approve all investments in excess of \$1 million made by us.
 In addition, all sales of our investments must be approved by four out of five investment committee members.
-The members of our investment committee are Christian L. Oberbeck, Michael J. Grisius, Richard A. Petrocelli, Thomas V. Inglesby, and Charles G. Phillips.